COSBlab/EMMIVox/tutorials/2-ensemble/README.md

      `bash prepare_PLUMED_Ensemble_analysis.sh`

-     Note: When prompted, choose the `System-MAP` group interactively to select the map atoms to be written in the output PDB file `conf_map.pdb`.

    * Now we need to transform back the concatenated trajectory `traj-all-PBC.xtc` to fit the original cryo-EM map using the `transformation.dat` created during the map preparation stage of single-structure refinement: